beboyle/mapFns/mapFns.md

 #### map
 `map` object to plot onto
 #### id
 The id needs to be unique, so to handle larger volumes of plotting, the id specified can be made unique by adding a timestamp plus a random number to it.
-This can be suppressed by the "unique" option.
+This can be suppressed by the `"unique":false` option.
 #### coords
 A single point as a 2-element array `[lng,lat],` or an array of points such as